Effective Holiday Email Marketing in 2019: Examples, Tips, and Tools for Successful Campaigns

 Those InStockAlert emails, by the way, enjoy an 80% conversion rate.

-A message as simple as the one Suzy uses – “Hey, hurry up, it’s back in stock!
-You need to order it before the other lady does” – can make all the difference.
+Suzy’s message of, “Hey, hurry up, it’s back in stock!
+You need to order it before the other lady does,” is simple and effective.
+Messages like this can make all the difference.

-Tips For Your 2019 Holiday Email Marketing Campaign
+Tips For Your 2019 Holiday Email Marketing Campaigns

 We’ve optimized emails, now let’s look at some holiday campaign strategies and tactics you can implement this holiday season.